l-mathur/social-ai/README.md

 # Benchmarks

-*Note: This section is being continually updated.
+*Note: This section is being periodically updated.
 Pull requests are always welcome, too*

 | Dataset | Modality and/or Domain | Paper | Data/Code |
 |:-----------|:----------------------------|:------------:|:------------:|